What is a Form 6 in Real Estate?

 Witnessing Signatures

-The signatures on your Form 6 agreement must be witnessed to attest to the identity of the signers and the voluntariness of their actions.
+The signatures on your Form 6 agreement must be witnessed to attest to the signers’ identities and the voluntariness of their actions.

 • Qualifications of Witnesses: Witnesses should be over 18 years of age and not party to the agreement.